Slow Cooker Beef Pie Recipe

 12. Cook in the oven for 20–25 minutes until golden.

-13. Serve with steamed peas.
+13. Serve with steamed peas or your choice of veggies.

 Notes

-Does meat need to be browned before being put into the slow cooker?
+Does meat need to be browned before being put into the slow-cooker?
 In short, yes!
 The searing and browning of the meat (and vegetables in this instance) creates a depth of flavour in the sauce.
 The caramelisation is what makes a rich, flavoursome gravy.

 • Author: Nicole